Ensono/stacks-azure-data/README.md

 ## Developing the solution

 ### Pre-requisites
-In order to work on the project, developers require:

 * Python 3.10
 * Poetry https://python-poetry.org/docs/
 * (Windows users) A Linux distribution, e.g. WSL2 https://docs.microsoft.com/en-us/windows/wsl/install

 ### Setup Environment
 Install the applications listed above, and ensure Poetry is added to your `$PATH`.

 A Makefile has been created to assist with setting up the development environment.
 Run:
 ```bash